 We are party to a data transfer agreement with the members of our group and we will (i) keep that document up to date with current law, and (ii) only engage in personally identifiable information transfers from the EEA to outside the EEA in accordance with such an agreement or an alternative means of transfer in compliance with data protection legislation.

 These websites are not directed at children under the age of 16 (or the age of maturity as otherwise stated in location law).
 We do not knowingly collect personally identifiable information from children under that age.
 If you are under that age, please do not provide personally identifiable information of any kind whatsoever.

 In the event of a corporate change in control resulting from, for example, a sale to, or merger with, another entity, we may transfer your personally identifiable information to the new party in control.

 Depending on the circumstances and applicable law, you may have the right to:

-If you wish to make a formal request for information we hold about you, you can contact us, at firstname.lastname@example.org.
+If you wish to make a formal request for information we hold about you, please complete our individual rights form:

 We ask that you keep your data as up-to-date as possible.
-Please let us know if any personally identifiable information that we hold needs to be updated by contacting email@example.com.
+Please let us know if any personally identifiable information that we hold needs to be updated please complete our individual rights form: